f4exb/sdrangel/plugins/feature/limerfe/readme.md

 ![LimeRFE controller GUI](../../../doc/img/LimeRFE_plugin.png)

 When starting you need first to open the LimeRFE device with button (2).
-You havr to select the appropriate serial device from (1).
+You have to select the appropriate serial device from (1).
 Note that all serial USB based devices are listed.
 You need to identify which one corresponds to the LimeRFE board you want to target.

 Once opened successfully (check status message in 6) you will apply the settings using the Apply button (5).
 Whenever the settings are changed this button lits in green showing that you may press it to update the board.
 Conversely the "to GUI" button (4) reads the settings from the board and updates the GUI.